Super cheap Bluetooth earbuds for basshead sportspeople.

 When you take them in your hands, they feel solid without major weak points.

-It seems like a well-thought through design with a proven track record.
-It’s not a surprise they also have an IPX7 rating which makes them waterproof.
+It seems like a thought-through design with a proven track record.
+It’s not a surprise they also have an IPX7 rating just like the best waterproof Bluetooth headphones.